Belgian firms and researchers join forces in "green hydrogen" push

-Bekaert (BEKB.BR), specialised in steel wire and coatings, the retailer Colruyt (COLR.BR), the holding company Ackermans & van Haaren (ACKB.BR) and the engineering group John Cockerill said their consortium, Hyve, would promote cost-effective and sustainable production of hydrogen for fuel at gigawatt level.
+Bekaert, specialised in steel wire and coatings, the retailer Colruyt, the holding company Ackermans & van Haaren and the engineering group John Cockerill said their consortium, Hyve, would promote cost-effective and sustainable production of hydrogen for fuel at gigawatt level.

 The firms gave no indication of the size of their planned investment, however, or what precise form it would take.